Denton-L/based-connect/README.txt

 Todo
 ----

-* Impelement "getters" for current headphone state
+* Implement "getters" for current headphone state
 	* Battery
 	* Current status of all setters currently implemented
 	* Serial number
 	* Firmware version
 	* Date of manufacturing
-* Implment device control
+* Implement device control
+* Get/set volume
 * Any TODOs in the code